-2024 Statement on anti-slavery, child labour and human trafficking
+2024 Statement on anti-slavery, forced and child labour and human trafficking

-This statement sets out the steps that Tate & Lyle PLC1 is taking to avoid and prevent slavery, child labour and human trafficking from taking place in our own operations and facilities and throughout our supply chain for the period ending on 31 March 2024.
-The UK Modern Slavery Act of 2015, the Australia Modern Slavery Act2 and the California Transparency in Supply Chains Act of 2010 require certain businesses to provide public statements in this regard.
+This statement sets out the steps that Tate & Lyle PLC1 is taking to avoid and prevent slavery, forced and child labour and human trafficking from taking place in our own operations and facilities and throughout our supply chain for the period ending on 31 March 2024.
+The UK Modern Slavery Act of 2015, the Australia Modern Slavery Act2, the California Transparency in Supply Chains Act of 2010 and Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act3 require certain businesses to provide public statements in this regard.
 Tate & Lyle reviews and updates this statement annually.